apache/activemq-artemis/docs/user-manual/en/ha.md

 ### Data Replication

-Support for network-based data replication was added in version 2.3.

 When using replication, the live and the backup servers do not share the same data directories, all data synchronization is done over the network.
 Therefore all (persistent) data received by the live server